SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-json-schema.md

 Another option is to use the [Theme Generator tool](https://aka.ms/themedesigner) to build a custom theme.
 It provides an interactive UI for selecting theme colors, and automatically generates the JSON, SASS, and PowerShell definitions for your custom theme.

 > [!NOTE]
-> The theme generator definitions do not currently include the following color slots / key/value pairs:
+> The theme generator definitions do not currently include the following color slots and key/value pairs:
 >
 > - "primaryBackground"
 > - "primaryText"